quintanar401/kdb-wc/README.md

 * `k-execute-on` - optional, list of events that cause the query to execute.
 Contains only `load` by default. `load` - when the document is loaded, `manual` - do not execute, `timer` - use timer, `k-id` of a button or some other html element - execute on click, k-id of `kdb-editor` - execute on its exec event, k-id of another query - execute after it (its result is available via $txt$).
 * `k-update-elements` - optional, users can either subscribe to `kdb-query` events or can provide their `k-id` or var names in this attribute, in this way you can update arbitrary html elements.
 * `k-dispatch-update` - optional, if true the result must be a list with keys corresponding to k-ids or var names. `kdb-query` will then distribute the result.
 Use key \` for `k-update-elements`.
+* `k-status-var` - optional, report the current number of running queries into this JS variable.
 * `k-delay` - optional, in millis.
 With `timer` sets the delay for the first execution.
 * `k-interval` - optional, in millis.
 With `timer` causes query to rerun every `interval` millis.
 The first query will be executed with the delay of either `k-delay` or this `k-interval`.
 * `k-escape-q` - optional.
 If set forces `kdb-query` to escape " and \\ symbols in the query parameters (not query itself!).